ColorsWind/Scene-OpenGL-CPP/README.md

-﻿# Scene-OpenGL-CPP
+# Scene-OpenGL-CPP
-This depository is my homework in computer graphics course, which build a dynamic scene with simple lighting and materials.
+This repository is my homework in computer graphics course, which build a dynamic scene with simple lighting and materials.
 Base on C++ 20, this project use [glad](https://www.glad.org/) to locate OPenGL function address [glm](https://github.com/g-truc/glm) as matrix calculation library, [glfw](https://www.glfw.org/) for windows management and [stb_image](https://github.com/nothings/stb) to read image file.
 In addition to the configured cmake project, a guide for configuring OpenGL is also provided here.
 I hope these can help those who are learning OpenGL.

 ## Platform